Kesteven and Grantham Girls' School

 Kesteven and Grantham Girls' School (KGGS) is a grammar school with academy status for girls in Grantham, Lincolnshire, established in 1910.
 It has over 1000 pupils ranging from ages 11 to 18, and has its own sixth form.

 History

 KGGS was founded in 1910 by H Gladys Williams.
 Before its establishment Kesteven Local Education Authority had founded the Grantham Institute, which accepted girls.
 A decision to found a new county grammar school for girls was made by a joint committee of county, borough and town councils.
 After the Board of Education recognised Grantham Institute as a secondary grammar school, and the girls' aspect within it, they appointed a principal mistress for the Institute, who would become the headmistress of a 1910 newly built school called Kesteven and Grantham Girls' Grammar School.

-The former prime minister Margaret Thatcher was a pupil at the school between 1936 and 1943, head girl in her final year.
+The former prime minister Margaret Thatcher was a pupil at the school between 1936 and 1943, and was head girl in her final year.